ETF Academy What is an ETF?

 Investors should consider risks, i.e. risk of capital loss, before investing.

-The following table summarises the differences between ETFs, mutual funds and individual stocks.
+The following table summarises the differences between ETFs, mutual funds and individual stocks, thus perfectly pointing out what is an ETF and how it stands out related to other asset classes.

 ETFs compared to other products